 - He is an amazing spirit and he has taught us so much along the way.

 - He has given us new lenses that changed how we view the world around us.
-Because he is here, we have met the most rock solid, salt of the earth people that have restored our faith in humanity.
-We have realized that the world needs more love and human connection and these ethereal beings among us are here to bring us back to what really matters.
+Because he is here, we have met the most rock solid, salt of the earth people who have restored our faith in humanity.

 - Know that I am unique and be cool with my unique behavior!